 These drawbacks have forced developers to search for alternatives to relational databases.
 As a result, NoSQL and NewSQL databases have emerged.

-Learn how Yalantis built real-time web-based election data analytics platform using Aurora MySQL database
+Learn how Yalantis built a real-time web-based election database analytics platform using Aurora MySQL database

 NoSQL (“not only SQL”) databases represent a broad class of database management systems known for their non-relational nature.
 These databases serve as an alternative to relational databases.
-They can store and process unstructured data (photos or music from social media, photos, MP3 files, etc.), offering developers greater flexibility and scalability.
+They can store and process unstructured data (photos or music from social media, IoT sensor data, etc.), offering developers greater flexibility and scalability.

 Advantages of NoSQL databases